Wimbledon Championships: United Kingdom

 Since 1937 the BBC has broadcast the tournament on television in the United Kingdom.
 (Note: During the first year of television coverage in 1937 the BBC used two cameras at the Centre Court to transmit matches for a maximum of half an hour a day.
 The first match to be broadcast was between Bunny Austin and George Lyttleton-Rogers.)
 Between 1956 and 1968, the Championships were also covered by ITV, but since 1969 the BBC has had a monopoly.
 The matches covered are primarily split between its two main terrestrial channels, BBC One and BBC Two, and their Red Button service.
 This can result in live matches being moved across all 3 channels.
 The BBC holds the broadcast rights for Wimbledon until 2027.
 During the days of British Satellite Broadcasting, its sports channel carried extra coverage of Wimbledon for subscribers.
 One of the most notable British commentators was Dan Maskell, who was known as the BBC's "voice of tennis" until his retirement in 1991.
 John Barrett succeeded him in that role until he retired in 2006.
 Current commentators working for the BBC at Wimbledon include British ex-players Andrew Castle, John Lloyd, Tim Henman, Greg Rusedski, Samantha Smith and Mark Petchey; tennis legends such as John McEnroe, Tracy Austin, Boris Becker and Lindsay Davenport; and general sports commentators including David Mercer, Barry Davies, Andrew Cotter and Nick Mullins.
-The coverage is presented by Sue Barker (live) and Clare Balding (highlights).
-Previous BBC presenters include Des Lynam, David Vine, John Inverdale and Harry Carpenter.
+The coverage is presented by Clare Balding.
+Previous BBC presenters include Des Lynam, David Vine, John Inverdale, Sue Barker and Harry Carpenter.

 The Wimbledon Finals are obliged to be shown live and in full on terrestrial television (BBC, ITV, Channel 4, or Channel 5) by government mandate.
 Highlights of the rest of the tournament must be provided by terrestrial stations; live coverage (excepting the finals) may be sought by satellite or cable TV.